apache/maven-site/content/markdown/configure.md

 ### `%USERPROFILE%\mavenrc_post.bat` + `%USERPROFILE%\mavenrc_post.cmd`

 Windows systems only:
-Configuration files executed by the Windows launcher scripts after Maven itself exits, unless if the environment variable `%MAVEN_SKIP_RC%` is set.
+Configuration files executed by the Windows launcher scripts _after_ the Maven JVM itself exits, unless if the environment variable `%MAVEN_SKIP_RC%` is set.